Police Story (1985 film): Plot

-The Royal Hong Kong Police Force is planning a major undercover sting to arrest crime lord Chu Tao.
-Sergeant Chan Ka-Kui (or Kevin Chan in some versions) is part of the operation, along with undercover officers stationed in a shantytown.
-However, the criminals spot the officers and the shootout ensues between the two groups in which civilians either flee the town or caught in the crossfire as a result of the gunfight.
-Chu Tao and his men successfully flee in their car by driving through the town but crashes it immediately after going downhill and escapes on foot.
-Ka-Kui persists in his chase on foot as Chu Tao and his men attempt to escape in a double-decker bus.
-Ka-Kui manages to get in front of the bus and bring it to a halt by threatening to shoot the driver with his service revolver.
+The Royal Hong Kong Police Force plans Operation Boar Hunt, an undercover sting to arrest crime lord Chu Tao.
+It involves undercover officers stationed in a shantytown.
+However, the criminals spot them, and a shootout ensues between the two groups.
+Civilians either flee the town or are caught in the crossfire.
+Chu Tao and his men flee in their car by driving through the town.
+However, they crash the car immediately after going downhill and escape on foot.
+Undercover officer Sergeant Chan Ka-Kui persists in his chase on foot as Chu Tao and his men attempt to escape in a double-decker bus.
+Ka-Kui gets in front of the bus and brings it to a halt by threatening to shoot the driver with his service revolver.

-Later, Ka-Kui is reprimanded by Chief Inspector Li for letting the operation get out of hand but subsequently presented to the media as a model police officer.
-His next assignment is to protect Chu Tao's secretary, Salina Fong, who plans to testify in court about Chu Tao's illegal activities.
+Later, Ka-Kui is reprimanded by Chief Inspector Raymond Li for letting the operation get out of hand, but is subsequently presented to the media as a model police officer to please the police brass.
+His next assignment is to protect Chu Tao's secretary, Salina Fong, who is pressured to testify in court about Chu Tao's illegal activities.
 At first, Salina insists that she does not require protection, but Ka-Kui has a fellow policeman break into her apartment and pose as a knife-wielding assassin.
-Ka-Kui and Salina fight him off and she agrees to be more cooperative.
+After Ka-Kui and Salina fight him off, she agrees to be more cooperative.
 The two drive away in her car, but are ambushed by Chu Tao's actual hitmen, who are scared away when Salina threatens them with Ka-Kui's revolver.

-When Ka-Kui arrives at his apartment with Salina, he is surprised to find his girlfriend, May and her friends throwing a birthday party for him, but May becomes angry with Ka-Kui after seeing Salina only wearing lingerie and Ka-Kui's jacket.
-Ka-Kui eventually explains to May that Salina is a witness, but only after much bumbling and embarrassment.
-While he tries to apologize to May, Salina discovers that the attack at her apartment was a sham, and decides to record over her taped confession about working for Chu Tao that took place in the car ride there.
-She sneaks away while Ka-Kui is sleeping and is not present at the trial the next day, which ends with failure for the prosecution because of Salina's absence and tampering with the recording.
+When Ka-Kui arrives at his apartment with Salina, he is surprised to find his girlfriend May and her friends throwing a birthday party for him.
+May becomes angry with Ka-Kui after seeing Salina only wearing lingerie and Ka-Kui's jacket.
+Ka-Kui eventually explains to May that Salina is a witness.
+While he tries to apologize to May, Salina discovers that the attack at her apartment was a sham, and decides to record over her taped confession about working for Chu Tao.
+She sneaks away while Ka-Kui sleeps.
+She is subsequently not present at the trial the next day, which ends with failure for the prosecution because of Salina's absence and tampering with the recording.